Schema

 • Directed relationships (from → to)

-• Context describing the relationship
+• Context describing the relationship (stored as JSON with category, type, explanation)

 • Source tracking (user-created vs agent-discovered)